-The McLean Institute, in collaboration with the Council on Community Engagement, works to craft a common vernacular around community engagement, and to elevate best practices that promote service and transformation.
+The Grisham-McLean Institute, in collaboration with the Council on Community Engagement, works to craft a common vernacular around community engagement, and to elevate best practices that promote service and transformation.
 The following definitions were adopted in September 2018.

 Community Engagement describes collaboration between UM and partnering communities for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity while fulfilling UM’s mission of scholarly learning, research, and service.